Dual-use quantum hardware for quantum resource generation and energy storage

-For concreteness, we consider a quantum battery system composed of two-coupled superconducting LC resonators with a fixed ratio of frequencies as introduced in Ref.~\cite{Andolina2025}.
-As shown in Appendix~\ref{app:transmons}, the quantum battery Hamiltonian for this system is well-approximated by
+As a concrete and experimentally relevant demonstration of the above connection, we consider a quantum battery composed of a pair of coupled superconducting LC resonators with a fixed ratio of frequencies, as introduced in Ref.~\cite{Andolina2025}.
+The quantum battery Hamiltonian for this system is well-approximated by (see the SM~\cite{sm} for details)